-The proposed loan will also fund construction of warm and cold shell for 3,775 square feet of commercial space, as well as an allowance for tenant improvements and replacement and operating reserves for a total estimated cost of \$3.0 million.
-The commercial space will be divided into seven spaces, including six smaller spaces between 412 and 694 square feet and one larger space of 955 square feet.
-The San Francisco Housing Authority will master lease the commercial spaces to Mercy, and Mercy will sublease the spaces to individual commercial tenants.
-According to the commercial pro-forma provided by MOHCD, the commercial space is not expected to contribute revenue to the residential operating budget.
-According to Section 7.8 of the proposed loan, leases of commercial space may be for for-profit, at market rate, or community serving purposes, at below market rate.
+According to the residential pro-forma provided by MOHCD, the commercial space is not expected to contribute revenue to the residential operating budget.
+According to Section 7.2 of the proposed commercial loan, leases of commercial space may be for for-profit, at market rate, or community serving purposes, at below market rate.
 Surplus cash generated from market-rate leases will accrue to MOHCD per the Residual Receipts policy and be used for the public benefit.